 - Introduction and Overview Summary [PDF - 3.9 MB] - outlines guidelines for pruning, altering, damaging, removing and replacing trees.
 Yes - even protected trees that are dead or dying require a permit.

 - Consideration for Building on a Site with Trees [PDF - 1 MB] – from fees to replacing trees, a brief look at what you need to know if you will cut down trees when building/developing a property.

 - Apply for a Permit Online - if you want to cut down a Protected tree you must first request and receive a tree cutting permit.

 Trees defined as "Protected" under the bylaw

-Trees are protected for many reasons.
-From the tree type, its size or its location, a rough guide of which trees are protected includes:
+Trees are Protected for various reasons.
+From the tree type, size or its location, a rough guide of which trees are protected includes: